Two 24” gate valves manufactured around 1902, were subjected to a detailed condition assessment and refurbished by Glenfield Invicta.

 Introduction

 When the conservation works were being undertaken, two 24” gate valves were found hidden in dense undergrowth.
 Although nobody can say for sure, it is possible that the valves were removed when the reservoir was decommissioned in 2008.
-The original use of the valves is likely to have been scour protection or reservoir drawdown.
+The valves were originally the old downstream outlet control for the scour and supply mains.

 Scope of works